jamesfloresjr/ansible-role-win-install-software/README.md

     └── args.json
 ```

 To setup, create a `[repository]` in a network share.
 In the root of the repository you just set up, create folders with the `[software]` names (e.g. Firefox, Putty, Notepad++).
 Inside those folders should exist folders with the version numbers.
 Make sure to rename the latest software with the tag `_latest`.
 The PowerShell script will fail if there is not a folder with this tag.
-Finally, in those individual folders should contain the executables (`.exe` or `.msi`).
+Finally, in those individual folders should contain the executables (__"exe"__ or __"msi"__).

 In each `[software]` folder, create a `.json` file containing arguments for the PowerShell script.
 For example: